ersilia-os/event-fund-ai-drug-discovery/README.md

 * Session 1: Introduction to Drug Discovery
 * Session 2: AI/ML for drug discovery
 * Session 3: ADMET and Pharmacokinetics
-* Session4: Open Source and Open Science and is comprised of 4 activities: Keynote session, Skills development, Breakout activity and group discussion.
+* Session 4: Open Source and Open Science and is comprised of 4 activities: Keynote session, Skills development, Breakout activity and group discussion.

 You can read more in detail about the event on the [documentation](https://ersilia.gitbook.io/event-fund/).